 Not only is this going to distract you, but it’s also the most meaningless notification ever!
 F** you Facebook!

-Since I started using a smart phone, I immediately muted all notifications and turned off all text notifications from all social media apps.
-I’ve stopped caring who likes or comments on my random social media posts and have adopted a “I’ll check my notifications on my time” attitude.
+Since I started using a smartphone, I immediately muted all notifications and turned off all text notifications from all social media apps.
+I’ve stopped caring who likes or comments on my random social media posts and have adopted an “I’ll check my notifications on my time” attitude.

 #3.
 Find an accountability partner